Domestic Violence & AVO Lawyers

 Simply speaking, domestic violence offences result in criminal charges while Apprehended Violence Order (AVO) are a legally protective order granted to a victim by the Court against the person who is charged with a domestic violence offence.
 This order prohibits certain behavioural characteristics of the offender such as stalking, harassment, intimidation with an intent to harm or abuse that may cause the complainant to be fearful.

-With 29 years experience in solving legal issues, Benjamin & Leonardo has established itself as a leading criminal law firm in NSW.
+With 29 years experience in solving legal issues, Benjamin & Leonardo has established itself as a leading criminal & AVO lawyer in Sydney.
 With daily appearances in criminal courts, we bring our clients clear, honest and reliable advice to help with their criminal defence matters.

 According to the Family Law Act, 1975 stated in the Federal Register of Legislation Australia, a domestic violence offence is committed when a person threatens, acts violent, or indulges in any behaviour of similar nature against a member of the person’s family and thereby causes the family member to be fearful.